 - 80% refund for all withdrawals or transfers made inside ten (10) business days (Monday – Friday) before the first day of class.

-- 0% refund for all withdrawals or transfers made the day class begins or anytime following.
+- 0% refund for all withdrawals or transfers made after the first week of class.

 - Exception: For online courses that start anytime no refunds are available once the student has access to the course.

 All course materials are returned in as-new condition to the institution at the student’s expense.
 Such materials must be received within ten (10) business days of the first day of class.
 The cost of materials not received or those that cannot be returned (such as software, memberships, exam vouchers, or exam sponsorship) shall not be refunded to the student.
 Refunds shall be paid to the student shall be granted within thirty (30) days following the deactivation date of the program.

 Refunds paid by cash or check take approximately 2 to 4 weeks to process.
 If payment was made by credit card, your account will be credited.

 Attendance: You must attend a minimum of 80% of all classes to receive CEU credits and a completion certificate.
 Classes which meet four (4) or fewer sessions require 100% attendance to meet this requirement.
 For online courses, you must receive a score of 80% or higher on the final exam or course assessment.

 UWF Continuing Education non-credit certificate of completion and program records are held for 5 years.
 For assistance with records or certificates within the last 5 years, contact Student Support at email@example.com.

 Where can I get emergency help if needed?
 Please contact the Campus Police (850) 474-2415 in regards to any security issues or emergencies on University grounds.

 Where can I locate a map of the campus?
 Printed campus maps can be picked up at the Visitor Center or found online.
 Using the online Campus Map, you can search for a specific building or area, using the drop-down menus to filter your choices accordingly.